matthew-tfs/mjcb.io/content/blog/00003-windows-nt-351-on-hyper-v.md

 ![Windows NT 3.51 Network Error](/images/blog/00003/windows-nt-3-51-network-error-1.png "If you check the Event Viewer, the error states that the Network failed to start.")

 To correct this issue all you need to do is go to the Control Panel, open the network settings, and set the Connection Type of the Network Adapter to **AutoSense**.
-Once the virtual machine restarts, the error message will be disappear, and the network will be available.
+Once the virtual machine restarts, the error message will disappear, and the network will be available.

 Once the Network settings have been configured, you should fix the Screen Resolution by changing it from 640x480 to 800x600.
 You will need to restart the virtual machine to apply the settings.